 Charity Matters: What fuels you to keep doing this work?

 Alyssa Carfi: It is a lot but it is also very rewarding to hear the patient’s stories and they are inspired that I went through the same thing.
 We had one patient who was 24 and a year out of brain surgery.
 I talked to him and told him how incredible he looked for being only a year out of surgery.
 I told him that I waited for ten years until I met someone else who had even gone through what I had.
 He was so excited to just have an honest reference point for how he was supposed to look.
 The work is hard but it is truly rewarding to connect people going through this.
 Now that same 24 year old is sharing his story to help others as a Brave Minds Project Ambassador.

 Charity Matters: When do you know you have made a difference?

-Charity Matters: Last question before we end this fairy tale, tell us what success you have had?
+Charity Matters: Tell us what success and impact you have had?

 Alyssa Carfi: The biggest impact so far has been the patients that we have helped and their patients.
 Overall, the connection we have created by bringing people together within this community is something you can’t put a number on.
 We connect patients to other patients and have incredible events at The Brain Bar, in patrnership with Stroke of Genius, where we bring in speakers such as well known neurosurgeons to talk about various topics, like combining yoga and brain surgery and why its best for recovery.
 Friends and family of patients have also met and created another level of support.